How Ginsburg's Death Could Reshape the Presidential Campaign

 Trump took the unprecedented step in 2016 of releasing a list of Supreme Court picks before he was elected, a move that was credited with unifying skeptical conservative voters to unite behind him.
 Republicans also believe that the high-profile debate over Trump's last Supreme Court pick, Brett Kavanaugh, helped the GOP retain the Senate during the 2018 midterms, when the party lost control of the House.

-The president, seeking to build the same type of energy that surrounded his 2016 bid, released another list of potential Supreme Court nominees last week.
+The president, seeking to build the same type of energy that surrounded his 2016 bid, released another list of potential Supreme Court nominees this week.

 But some Democrats said the political environment is already overheated, with partisan divides over everything from wearing a mask to curb the pandemic to addressing climate change.
 Ginsburg's death, they say, may not change that.